SarmenSinanian/SarmenSinanian/README.md

 # :chart_with_upwards_trend: TD Ameritrade API Project :chart_with_downwards_trend:
 <ul>
   <li>Auto access, download, and pickling of the entire QQQ options chain for all expiration dates every day at 4PM EST (Market Close).
 Data goes back to 05-05-2022.
 All data within the uploaded pickle file (until size becomes an issue as more tickers may be added at higher frequency intervals besides the current once-per-day-at-closing interval).
 Data collected are: options Greeks, Open Interest, and Volume.
 Prices have been excluded as they're essentially a dependent variable of the other 3 attributes.
 Modeling will begin in 3 months time from start of data collection.
 Modeling will be done against QQQ ETF ticker price.
+Available for local use @REPONAME: TDAmeritradeAPI (must use your own API key/secret).
 </ul>

 # :hash::hash: Instagram Hashtiger Hider :eyes::hash::hash: